Allen County, Indiana Timeline

 1942, May 15 - They also served by Judy G. Russell published May 15, 2013 in The Legal Genealogist blog about the Women’s Auxiliary Army Corps (WAAC), President Roosevelt signed into law the first federal statute enabling women to serve officially in noncombat positions.

 1942, September 25 - the earliest Fort Wayne has ever experienced measurable snow, amounts of one-tenth of an inch or greater.
-From First snowfall brings record 4 inches by Dave Gong published November 22, 2015 in The Journal Gazette newspaper.
+From First snowfall brings record 4 inches Dave Gong November 22, 2015 in The Journal Gazette newspaper archived on the Internet Archive Wayback Machine.

 1942, November 29